About This Almond Butter and Banana Open Sandwich Recipe

 Cut your banana in half lengthways from root to tip and lay it onto a plate or serving board.

-Spread the nut butter and honey mix onto the cut sides of the two pieces of banana.
+Spread the nut butter and honey mix onto both banana slices.

-- Sometimes the nut butter is tricky to spread on the slippery open banana, so if you stir the nut butter vigorously before using so it is slightly warm, then it will be easier to spread.
+- Sometimes, if the nut butter is too thick, it can be tricky to spread on the slippery open banana.
+Stir the nut butter vigorously before using it, so it is slightly warm and easier to spread.

 - Try and eat this sandwich immediately after making it as the banana will turn brown soon.